Sending data from the app to the dialog script (Kotlin)

 2. Call this method from the app

 In this tutorial, we will send the information about a list item to the dialog script and add it to the favorites list.
-The user will then be able to ask what items are added to favorites, and the voice assistant will list them.
+The user will then be able to ask what items are added to favorites, and the voice agent will list them.

 What you will learn